 - Yukon Gold Potatoes– hold their shape well, and their buttery texture adds a creamy richness to the soup.

-- Red Potatoes– have a thin skin and waxy texture, making them ideal for recipes requiring a firmer texture, such as chunky soups, stews, and chowders.
+- Red Potatoes– have thin skin and a waxy texture, making them ideal for recipes requiring a firmer texture, such as chunky soups, stews, and chowders.

 - Brown the bacon and sausage to develop flavor and add depth to the soup.
+Remove some of the rendered fat so the soup doesn’t become overly greasy.
+Saute the onions and garlic until aromatic, then add the broth.

 - Add the kale towards the end of the cooking time.
 Otherwise, it will become overly soft and bitter.

-Enjoy this comforting soup with crusty bread, focaccia, breadsticks, or a simple salad.
+- Enjoy this comforting soup with crusty bread, focaccia, breadsticks, or a simple salad.

 - Cool completely and store in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.